- Home

 - Managing side effects

-Although targeted therapy minimises harm to healthy cells, it can still have side effects.
-These vary greatly for each person depending on the drug you have and how your body responds.
-Some people don’t experience any side effects, while others have several.
+Although targeted therapy does less damage to healthy cells, it can still have side effects.
+These vary for each person.
+Some people have only a few mild side effects, while others may have more.

 Learn more about: